Solar powered schools

 Background and objectives

-Installing rooftop photovoltaic (PV) systems on the schools can ensure an independent energy supply, which is especially important in case of blackouts.
+Installing rooftop photovoltaic (PV) systems on schools can ensure an independent energy supply, which is especially important in case of blackouts.
 The generated electric energy is used efficiently in the schools.
-Furthermore, installing a PV system on schools raises the awareness for climate and energy efficiency.
+Furthermore, installing a PV system on schools raises the awareness of climate and energy efficiency.
 As the photovoltaic technology uses the sun radiation as a renewable energy source, it has a small carbon footprint and reduces CO2 emissions for producing energy.